SWI-Prolog/contrib-protobufs/protobufs_overview.md

 For example,
 =|repeated_embedded(Tag, protobuf([string(1,_Key),string(2,_Value)]), Fields)|=
 could unify =Fields= to =|[protobuf([string(1,"key1"),string(2,"value1")]), protobuf([string(1,"key2"),string(2,"value2")])]|=.
+Note that the variables in the =protobuf= part of the term do not get instantiated: they are similar to the =Template= in findall/3 and similar.

 *|Note:|* It is an error to attempt to encode a message using a template that is not ground.
 Decoding a message  into a template that has unbound